ag1910-sys/Osmose-Internship-Project/README.md

 Open your terminal or command prompt, and run:

 git clone https://github.com/ag1910-sys/osmose-internship-project.git
-This will download a copy of the code into a folder named snowflake-dashboard.
+This will download a copy of the code into a folder named osmose-internship-project.

 ## Step 2: Enter the folder
 cd snowflake-dashboard